joshuadavidthomas/django-github-app/README.md

    For the Webhook URL, use the endpoint you configured in step 4 (e.g., `<your project's base url>/gh/`).

-2. Configure your Django settings by adding the following dictionary to your `DJANGO_SETTINGS_MODULE`, filling in the values from the previous setup.
+2. Configure your Django settings by adding the following dictionary to your `DJANGO_SETTINGS_MODULE`, filling in the values from the previous step.

    ```python
    import environs